La belle journée is a company founded in 2016 by Francesco Caspani and Andrea Sperotto.

 After several years of training, he entered the Flic, circus school of Turin (2007-2009).
 As soon as he left school he worked as a performer in the company Pantakin da Venezia, in the show “Cirk” (2010-2011), along with performances as an actor-juggler in numerous italian festivals and in various collectives of artists.

 He then moved to Toulouse to enter the circus school of Le Lido, from which he graduated in 2012.
 That’s when he co-founded the company BettiCombo and created in 2014 the show “Al cubo”, a clownish play for three actors, a chinese pole and a multitude of plastic buckets (innovation prize at Festival mondial du cirque de demain 2014, worldwide tour in France, Italy, England, Belgium, Germany, Estony, Iceland, Poland, Serbia, Croatia, Venezuela, Reunion island...)

-After working with several companies (Willi Durner, Cirque Electrique…) he co-founded the company Sugar.
-Their creation CANARDS, physical performance about the opposition between animal instinct and human being, has been selected for the first phase of Circus Next 2015/16 (Jeunes Talents Cirque Europe).
+Their creation, CANARDS, a physical performance which deals with the opposition between animal instinct and human being, was selected in the first phase of Circus Next 2015/16 (Young Talent Circus Europe).

 The passion for the research in the contemporary circus has led him to collaborate with several European projects.

 At this time, he has been selected for the “essential research” grant at the Central del Circ in Barcelona, and collaborates with different performing arts projects internationally.